• Skip to main content

 How to Make Georgian Cheese Bread?

-Making Georgian cheese bread takes a tad bit finesse, but the outcome is more than worth it.
+Making Georgian cheese bread takes a tad bit of finesse, but the outcome is more than worth it.

 Who doesn’t love to dip soft, chewy bread in molten cheese?
 Right?